 - Make sure to choose courses covering both periods

 - Combine your courses in such a way that you stay as close as possible to a total of 100% study load per period.
-It is therefore not possible to take two full time (100% courses) in the same period.

 - The total study load should also add up to 30 credits per semester